๐Ÿ“šArt and Literature

 Mary Wollstonecraft

-• "A Vindication of the Rights of Woman" (1792)—this foundational feminist text argued women deserved equal education and rational respect
+• "A Vindication of the Rights of Woman" (1792) is a foundational feminist text arguing that women deserved equal education and rational respect, not because they were identical to men, but because an uneducated population weakens society as a whole

-• Challenged Enlightenment hypocrisy—pointed out that philosophers who championed reason and liberty excluded half of humanity from both
+• Challenged Enlightenment hypocrisy by pointing out that philosophers who championed reason and liberty excluded half of humanity from both

-• Influenced Romantic thought—her emphasis on authentic feeling over social convention anticipated core Romantic values; she was also Mary Shelley's mother
+• Influenced Romantic thought: her emphasis on authentic feeling over social convention anticipated core Romantic values.
+She was also Mary Shelley's mother, creating a direct personal link between Enlightenment feminism and Romantic literature.

-Compare: Wollstonecraft vs. Percy Shelley—both were political radicals who challenged social norms, but Wollstonecraft focused specifically on gender equality while Shelley addressed broader political revolution.
-Together they represent Romanticism's reformist impulse.
+Compare: Wollstonecraft vs. Percy Shelley: both were political radicals who challenged social norms, but Wollstonecraft focused specifically on gender equality while Shelley addressed broader political revolution.
+Together they represent Romanticism's reformist impulse from different angles.

 Quick Reference Table